alexthiery/otic-reprogramming/docs/_downstream/downstream_intro.md

 </br>

-In order to maintain reproducibility when carrying out the downstream analysis, we have developed a custom Nextflow pipeline which integrates the alignment outputs into a single Nextflow workflow.
+In order to maintain reproducibility when carrying out the downstream analysis, we have developed a custom Nextflow pipeline which integrates the alignment outputs into a single workflow.

-This workflow makes use of a single custom Docker container which contains all required packages which can be found [here](https://hub.docker.com/repository/docker/alexthiery/otic-reprogramming-r_analysis).
+This workflow makes use of a [custom Docker container](https://hub.docker.com/repository/docker/alexthiery/otic-reprogramming-r_analysis) which contains all required packages.

-If you would like to re-run the entire downstream analysis, you will need to first align the data by following the steps in the [**_Quick start_**]({{site.baseurl}}/general/quick_start) guide.
+If you would like to re-run the entire downstream analysis, you will need to first align the data by following the steps in the [_Quick start_]({{site.baseurl}}/general/quick_start) guide.

 After aligning the data, you will need to create a samplesheet csv containing the paths to all of the alignment output folders.
 You can find an example of this [here](https://github.com/alexthiery/otic-reprogramming/blob/master/NF-downstream_analysis/crick_samplesheet.csv).